 Early Morning Pick Up & Breakfast

-Under the darkness of our hotel we wait to begin our hot air ballooning Cappadocia experience with Royal Balloons.
+Under the darkness of our hotel we wait to begin our hot air ballooning Cappadocia experience with Royal Balloons, one of the best things to do in Cappadocia.
 It is early being just 3.55am.
 Soon a van pulls up and we jump in.
 A few more stops to pick up other passengers and we find ourselves at the Royal Balloon headquarters.

 A large informational board is placed out front with everyone’s names, where to have breakfast and which vans to jump in for our balloon.
 We head to one of the many breakfast areas and dig in for a 4am eat.
 There is an excellent spread of hot and cold dishes, it a beautifully done traditional Turkish breakfast.
 Though, this early in the morning my appetite is fairly non existent.